ps-raghotham-rao/health-package-api/README.md

  <br />
  <br />

-Improvements to the API that may be done in the future:
+Improvements to the API that can be done in the future:
 Due to shortage of time could not build the front end.
 Also can add constraints like giving if time slots are available or not for that date to be added.
 Also sending medical report/ other files during appointment.